 What do effective employees look like?

 An effective employee performs and delivers on expectations, works well with others to contribute to organizational goals, and has a higher desire to remain in the organization.
 Effective employees are more likely to become the organization's talents or people who have the ability to go above and beyond the job description and the organization’s expectations.
+You can find our study on employee engagement and its impact on organizational performance here.

 Effective employees have the following traits: